protobuf-x/protoc-gen-spring-webflux/README.md

     @Bean
     RouterFunction<ServerResponse> routing(ExampleHandlers.EchoServiceProxy handler) {
-        return RouterFunctions
+        return RouterFunctions.route()
                 // Use the proxyAll method to route everything to the generated Proxy.
-            .route(path("/echo*/**"), handler::proxyAll)
+                .add(proxy.proxyAllRouterFunction())
                 // Handler can be routed individually by using the generated method.
-            .andRoute(GET("/echo/{id}"), handler::getEcho)
+                .GET("/echo/{id}", handler::getEcho)
-            .andRoute(POST("/echo"), handler::createEcho);
+                .POST("/echo", handler::createEcho)
+                .build();
     }
 }
 ```